Welcome! This post is part three of a three-part series on building and managing a marketing budget.

 We spoke to a marketing operations director at a multi-billion-dollar software company who said that the process of reconciling Marketing’s actuals took so long that by the time they finished, the data was out of date!

 Just as with forecasts, reconciling becomes less painful the more often you do it.
-We typically see marketers reconciling monthly, but we recommend doing it more frequently than that if possible, every two weeks for example.
+We typically see marketers reconciling monthly, but we recommend doing it more frequently than that if possible.
 For large enterprise organizations, a daily reconciliation process may even be necessary.

 Budget Tracking & Metrics